danbev/learning-nodejs/README.md

 ### Learning Node.js
 The sole purpose of this project is to aid in learning Node.js internals.
+Please not that viewing this README.md as the main page to the project might truncate it as it has become quite large.
+Opening the file (clicking on it) you can view the whole content.

 ## Prerequisites
 You'll need to have checked out the node.js source.